Ziaeemehr/workshop_scripting/README.md

-### This repository is created for weekly sessions of Python scripting course at IASBS, Zanjan, I.R.Iran.
+### This repository is created for weekly sessions of Python scripting course at IASBS, Zanjan, Iran.

 - **For a quick review please check the codes/workshop directory**